 Polar bears are susceptible to over-harvest due to their life history characteristics.
-Historically, unregulated over-harvest resulted in the serious decline of many subpopulations (Prestud and
+Historically, unregulated over-harvest resulted in the serious decline of many subpopulations (Prestrud and Stirling 1994).

-Stirling 1994).
 The Polar Bear Agreement, signed in 1973 by all five range States, restricted harvests to those "by local people using traditional methods in the exercise of their traditional rights" and "wherever polar bears have or might have been subject to taking by traditional means by its nationals".
 However, the Agreement allows "skins and other items of value resulting from taking" to "be available for commercial purposes."

 In the Norwegian Arctic and Russia, polar bears are protected from all forms of harvest except problem or defence kills, although poaching is a significant conservation issue in Russia (Belikov, Boltunov et al. 2010).

 There is legal harvest of polar bears in Greenland, the USA and Canada.
-In Greenland and the USA, polar bears are harvested for subsistence purposes and the sale of handicrafts derived from these bears is permitted under national law.
+In all three countries polar bears are harvested for subsistence purposes and the sale of handicrafts derived from these bears is permitted under national law.
+International trade in polar bear items (e.g. hides or scientific samples) is permitted under the Appendix II listing on the Convention on the International Trade in Endangered Species.